-This user's guide explains how to install, configure, and use a PCI-DAS6034, PCI-DAS6035, and PCI-DAS6036 board so that you get the most out of the analog, digital, and timing I/O features.
+This user's guide explains how to install, configure, and use the PCI-DAS6013 and PCI-DAS6014 so that you get the most out analog input, analog output and digital I/O features.

-This user's guide also refers you to related documents available on our web site, and to technical support resources.
+This user's guide also refers you to related documents available on our web site, and to technical support resources that can also help you get the most out of these boards.